Knights of the Golden Eagle: Membership

+A female auxiliary, the Ladies of the Golden Eagle, existed, though it's unclear if it still functions.

 Ritual

 The Knights' ritual worked three degrees, based on the history of the Crusades: the first degree accented the pilgrim and taught the candidate fidelity to God and man; the second degree used the medieval knight as its role model to teach the member to revere religion, fidelity, valor, charity, courtesy and hospitality; the third degree was based on the figure of the crusader and it "equipped the member against the evil of his enemies."
 Members of the Ladies of the Golden Eagle took one degree, the Temple Degree, upon being initiated.
-Oaths are sworn on an open Bible.
+Oaths were sworn on an open Bible.

 Eagle Home Association

 This was the mutual benefit arm of the Knights, whose object was to protect aged members of the order, as well as their orphans and widows.
 It was supported by a per capita tax on such Castles as were enrolled in it.